clemsonciti/palmetto-documentation/pages/documentation/userguide_faq.md

 students, faculty and staff.

 Palmetto [Condo owners]({{site.baseurl}}/userguide_palmetto_overview.html#condominium-model)
-may also request access to collaborators unaffiliated with Palmetto Cluster.
+may also request access to collaborators unaffiliated with Clemson University.
-This request must be made by the owner (not the collaborator) to <ithelp@clemson.edu>.
+This request must be made by the owner (not the external collaborator) to <ithelp@clemson.edu>.
 If access is granted, such "visitor" accounts on Palmetto may only submit jobs to the associated owner queue.